-BODY DISTRIBUTION OF CARTILAGE
+PHYSIOLOGY AND DISTRIBUTION OF CARTILAGE IN THE BODY

 1- Articular surfaces – hyaline cartilage